parsiya/borrowedtime/README.md

 details.

 ## TODO:
-See Github issues for more.
+Now in Github issues.

-1. Change error message in all unexported functions and remove module name.
+1. ~~Change error message in all unexported functions and remove module name.
-   Only leave the error message?
+   Only leave the error message?~~ [Issue #12](https://github.com/parsiya/borrowedtime/issues/12).
 2. ~~Add `edit` command to template and data files.~~
 3. ~~Update docs after `prompter` is released.~~
 4. ~~Create gifs of some commands.~~
 5. ~~Explain all commands.~~
-6. Add generation of Burp project based on a base Burp configuration file.
+6. ~~Add generation of Burp project based on a base Burp configuration file.~~ [Issue #13](https://github.com/parsiya/borrowedtime/issues/13)
-    * Research and add custom generation of Burp config files based on project using name, credentials, etc.
+    * ~~Research and add custom generation of Burp config files based on project using name, credentials, etc.~~
 7. ~~Add `dep` support.~~